techidaily/site-windows11/source/_posts/unsticking-wows-initialization-on-pcs.md

  If you are confident that your internet connection is working, take the following steps:

 1. Restart your router to clear its cache.
-2. Test your internet speed using any[free internet speed test website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+2. Test your internet speed using any [free internet speed test website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
 If it isn't fast enough, connect to a different connection.
 3. Your ISP can also block blizzard servers.
-You can rule out this possibility by[changing your DNS](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) and running the update again.
+You can rule out this possibility by [changing your DNS](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) and running the update again.

  If the internet is not the cause of the problem, move on to the next step.